 In felony cases, preliminary hearings or pre-trial conferences (depending on the type of court hearing the case), determine and establish the same kind of information as a misdemeanor pre-trial conference (though in some cases establishing probable cause and the identity of the defendant also takes place).
 Felony cases also carry longer jail times than misdemeanor trials, and death is also a possibility for punishment.

 The constitution also grants anyone the right to represent themselves in a trial.
 However, with the procedures and laws involved — not to mention what's at stake, which could not only be prison time, but the death penalty — most people avoid representing themselves.
 They seek out an experienced criminal defense lawyer.

 A criminal defense lawyer not only knows the law, he knows the procedures and motions that keep the courts running.
-Nothing should be a surprise to an experienced criminal defense attorney, and their years of working in and around the courts means that they have a special rapport with judges, court staff an opposing lawyers that can only be built on decades of working around them.
+Nothing should be a surprise to an experienced criminal defense attorney during criminal procedures in Los Angeles, and their years of working in and around the courts means that they have a special rapport with judges, court staff an opposing lawyers that can only be built on decades of working around them.
 More importantly, a criminal defense lawyer should have trial experience, and lots of it.
 The stakes are too high to depend on anyone else.

-Knowing all your options are in court, what your rights are and knowing you’re getting the best possible defense only comes from selecting an experienced criminal defense lawyer with real world trial experience.
+Knowing what all your options are in court, what your rights are and that you're getting the best possible defense only comes from selecting an experienced criminal defense lawyer with real world trial experience.